 Registration and evidence upload

-We hope to open STEM Nation Award registrations for the 2021/2022 academic session in the summer term.
-In the meantime, please use the documents above to engage with the self-evaluation process and begin or continue gathering evidence for your award application.
+This page will be updated when STEM Nation Award registrations open for the 2021/2022 academic session.
+In the meantime, please use the documents above to engage with the self-evaluation process and begin to or continue gathering evidence for your award application.